(réf. Etudes Britanniques Contemporaines hors série. Montpellier : Presses universitaires de Montpellier, 1999)

 123

-"Capricious friendships with the unknown and the vanished"
+"Capricious friendships with the

 Catherine Bernard (University of Paris VII)

 Virginia Woolf's short essays are difficult to approach.
 They evade all conventional categorizing, all monological interpretation and impose instead a mode of flexible reading susceptible to the minute hesitations of the text between fiction and documentary writing and susceptible of being as capacious, as undefined, de-defined or chaotic as the text itself.
 Not all of her essays defy interpretation as radically as this of course.
 One should try to establish a tentative scale of unreadability on which her monographical pieces of literary criticism (essays like "Robinson Crusoe," "The Novels of George Meredith". . .), or even her better known aesthetic manifestos ("Modern Fiction," "Mr Bennett and Mrs Brown," "On Not Knowing Greek". . .) seem to fit more or less neatly within fairly familiar generic structures, although these less destabilizing pieces also participate in Woolf's unhinging of established literary structures.
 The opposite end of the scale would feature texts poised even more disturbingly on the verge of fiction and which are closely akin to her short-stories.
 Pieces such as "The Sun and the Fish," "Street-Haunting," "The Cosmos," "The Moment: Summer's Night" can be defined only negatively as liminal pieces in which Woolf explores ill-defined, intermediary literary territories, in which she roams the textual hinter-land between the personal essay—inspired by Montaigne—, the aesthetic manifesto, the short fictional sketch and the documentary piece or "choses vues."
+Such exploratory mood contributes to cast the writer as wanderer programmatically bound to err that is, as Maurice Blanchot also intuited, to be a nomad doomed to mis-read and mis-write the world and concurrently to re-write and re-invent it.[1]
+The more personal and less orthodox of Woolf's

 [1].
 In his essay "L'œuvre et la parole errante," Maurice Blanchot insists on the impersonal quality of the literary word and suggests that writing is bound to wander: "Quand la neutralité parle, seul celui qui lui impose silence prépare les conditions de l'entente, et cependant ce qu'il y a à entendre, c'est cette parole neutre, ce qui a toujours été déjà dit, ne peut cesser de se dire et ne peut être entendu.
 Cette parole est essentiellement errante, étant toujours hors d'elle-même. . ."
 (Blanchot 52).